Adrian-Ng/Adrian-Ng.github.io/_pages/splash.md

       url: "https://github.com/Adrian-Ng/"
     - label: "contact@adrian.ng"
       url: "contact@adrian.ng"
 excerpt: "This is the website of Adrian Ng. _My_ website.
 Here you will see examples of my _Java_ projects and some notes on working with _SQL_ queries.
-This is a work in progress."
+Along the way, you'll also get to see pictures I took from various _mountains_.
+Like myself, website is a work in progress."

 intro:
   - excerpt: '__Java projects.__'